Where to Ski in December

 Norefjell - snow and world-class spa

-Less than two hours from Oslo is a tranquil resort relatively unknown to the UK ski market.
-Like most ski areas in Norway, Norefjell's terrain is well suited for beginners and improvers but also offers steeper runs for more confident skiers.
+Less than two hours from Oslo is a tranquil resort that's relatively unknown to the UK ski market.
+Like most ski areas in Norway, Norefjell's terrain is well-suited for beginners and improvers but also offers steeper runs for more confident skiers.

-If you fancy some time away from the slopes, there's no better place to relax than the Norefjell Ski & Spa.
-Having personally stayed there, I can confidently tell you the facilities are up there with the best in Norway and there's something for all the family.
+If you fancy some time away from the slopes, there's no better place to relax than the 4*+ Norefjell Ski & Spa.
+Having personally stayed there, I can confidently tell you the hotel facilities are some of the best in Norway and offer something for the whole family.

 Outdoor Hot Tubs at Norefjell Ski & Spa